Newquay Gets Louder

 Given the Classic Air Force’s proximity to the coast it is only fitting that a new arrival in the collection has a strong Naval heritage.

 Hawker Sea Hawk FGA.6 WV798 arrived at Hangar 404 last summer and was the first aeroplane to grace the new CAF home.
 The aircraft has stood outside in the elements for many years, and is in a sad state of repair.
 Although she can never be restored to flying condition, she is now a priority for restoration to her former glory and will be gracefully retired as a static display aircraft in our hangar.
+This major restoration is happening behind closed doors at our hardened aircraft shelter (HAS) at Newquay, untill most of the heavy duty work is completed.

 The Sea Hawk traces its history back to the Hawker P.1040 that first flew in September 1947 and was the first jet from the Hawker Aircraft Company.
 Almost 550 were built and the type served with the Royal Navy as well as the German, Dutch and Indian Navies.
 WV798 was built for the Royal Navy in 1954 as a Sea Hawk FGA.4 and delivered to the Aircraft Handling Unit (AHU) at RNAS Abbotsinch on October 7, 1954.
 On November 26 it entered squadron service with 787 NAS (Fighter Development Unit) at RAF West Raynham.